LinkWellNodes/Documentation/docs/faq/Chainlink-Operators.md

 Selecting your Chainlink monitoring solution is a matter of preference, as there are many available options.
 A popular free and open source option is the Prometheus, Loki, and Grafana stack.
 Other options include AWS CloudWatch and/or Splunk Enterprise.

-### Do I need to deploy my own blockchain full nodes to run a Chainlink node?
+### Do I need to deploy my own blockchain full nodes in order to run a Chainlink node?

 While there is no technical requirement to connect your Chainlink node(s) to your own blockchain full nodes, this approach is strongly recommended for mainnet environments, in order to maximize the availability, reliability, and security of your blockchain data feed.

 That being said, many node operators have chosen to use an open-source reverse proxy in front of their blockchain full node stack, in order to route blockchain traffic to a 3rd-party endpoint (such as Infura, QuickNodes, or Alchemy) in the event of a deployment failure.

-### How do I transfer funds out of a node?
+### How do I transfer funds out of a Chainlink node?

 In order to transfer funds out of your Chainlink node:
 1. Log into your Docker container (assuming you are using Docker): `docker exec -it <CONTAINER_NAME> /bin/bash`
 1. Log into the admin console within the Chainlink CLI: `chainlink admin login`
 1. Create the transaction: `chainlink txs evm create <AMOUNT_TO_SEND>`

-### What kind of maintenance does a node require?
+### What kind of maintenance does a Chainlink node require?

 From time to time, Chainlink Labs will release a new version of Chainlink, and you may be required to upgrade your node.
 As such, it's recommended to have a well-rehearsed no-downtime playbook in place for upgrading your Chainlink node runtimes.